-Xiaohongshu (小红书), or Little Red Book, first came to my attention when I heard two colleagues discussing beauty products.
+Xiaohongshu (小红书), or Red, first came to my attention when I heard two colleagues discussing beauty products.

 “I’ve been looking for waterproof eyeliner for a while but I can’t find a good one.
 I even tried the bestsellers on a few platforms but they don’t work for me.
 The online reviews don’t seem very reliable,” one of them said.

 “Lots of online ratings and short reviews are posted by bots.
 Why don’t you try Xiaohongshu?
 A lot of my friends recommend it.
 It has better reviews that are from actual users and it specializes in cosmetics and fashion,” the other girl replied.